 Minnesota Indian Scholarship Program provides post-secondary financial assistance to eligible Minnesota resident students who are of one-fourth or more Indian ancestry and demonstrate financial need for an award.
 Scholarships are available to eligible Indian undergraduate students enrolled at least three-quarters of the time and graduate students enrolled at least half-time.

-High school students interested in attending vocational, technical or 2-year college programs may apply to the Minnesota Masonic Charities Vocational or 2-Year College Scholarships.
+High school students interested in attending vocational, technical or trade programs may apply to the Minnesota Masonic Charities Vocational Scholarship.
 Students must have graduated from a Minnesota high school, and provide information on their career path or area of study.
-Ten (10) 2-year and ten (10) vocational/technical awards will be offered each year at $1,500 [...]
+Thirty (30) awards will be offered each year at $1,500 per year up to two years or $3,000.
+There are no GPA or ACT [...]
 More

 The scholarship is open nationally to high school seniors who are considered legally blind and have low vision or are visually impaired, requiring the use of visual aid(s), other than the use of eyeglasses, in their daily life.
 The purpose of this scholarship is to help students with visual challenges reach their full potential.
 This will further allow the students to build confidence and [...]
 More